-The ASEAN economic region forms Asia’s third largest economy after China and Japan and is the fourth largest import market in the world, with 600 million people and a combined GDP of more than US$2.3 trillion.
+The ASEAN (Association of Southeast Asian Nations) economic region is comprised of Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.
+ASEAN forms Asia’s third largest economy after China and Japan and is the fourth largest import market in the world, with 655 million people and a combined GDP of more than US$2.7 trillion.
 British Columbia exporters are in an ideal position to seize the market opportunities in this thriving region.

-Since 2011, exports to the Philippines have grown 48% and British Columbia has emerged as the largest provincial exporter to the Philippines, with 41% of national exports in 2014.
-Our main exports to Southeast Asia are raw materials such as lumber, wood pulp and copper ores.
+Since 2011, exports to the Philippines have grown 176% and British Columbia has emerged as the largest provincial exporter to the Philippines, with 29% of national exports in 2017.
+B.C.’s main exports to Southeast Asia are raw materials such as wood pulp, lumber and copper ores.

 KEY SECTOR OPPORTUNITIES FOR EXPORTERS

 Southeast Asia’s growing population and ongoing urbanization is driving interest in higher value farm products.
 As well, the growing middle class in the region is developing a preference for foods that are more convenient, nutritious and packaged in environmentally friendly ways.
 British Columbia’s agrifood producers are in an excellent position to capitalize on the opportunities in this market.